Disney World provides a vast network of free transportation throughout the parks, resorts and Disney Springs.

 The Challenge of Resort to Resort Transportation at Disney World:

 Some resorts have their own dedicated transportation, but many of them share with other nearby Disney resorts.
-For example, the Beach Club Resort shares bus and boat transportation with The Yacht Club, Boardwalk Inn, and the Swan and Dolphin resorts.
-What this means is that the buses and boats usually stop at each of these resorts on the way to and returning from its destination.
+For example, the Beach Club Resort shares bus and boat transportation with the Yacht Club, Boardwalk Inn, and the Swan and Dolphin resorts.
+What this means is that the buses and boats usually stop at each of these resorts on the way to and returning from their destinations.

 The other option is to find a park near the resort you wish to visit.
 When you check in at your resort, just ask the cast member for a Disney map.
 Find the resort that you wish to visit and locate the nearest of the four main parks.
 Take Disney transportation to that park.
 From there you can catch a bus, boat or monorail (depending upon what’s available at that park for that resort) that goes to the resort you wish to visit.
 Make sure the park you’re going to is open to be certain transportation is still running from that location.